 iStrong HD Digital Wireless Backup Camera System

 Made by the same brand as the second wired camera setup listed above, the iStrong HD Digital Wireless Backup Camera System offers the same kind of video quality and convenience without all the setup… and is available at a very attractive price.
-It’s usable on rigs up to 60 feet in total length, and is currently available for $139.99 on Amazon.
+It’s usable on rigs up to 60 feet in total length.

 LeeKooLuu HD Digital Wireless Backup Camera

-Another reliable, budget-friendly wireless RV backup camera, the LeeKooLuu HD Digital Wireless Backup Camera offers waterproof cameras and night-vision capability with plug-and-play ease.
+Another reliable, budget-friendly wireless camera, the LeeKooLuu HD Digital Wireless Backup Camera offers waterproof cameras and night-vision capability with plug-and-play ease.
 Its included camera gives you 150 degrees of viewing, and it’s usable at up to 60 feet for high-speed observation or 80 feet for slow-speed streams.
-Available for $139.99 on Amazon.

 RV Backup Camera FAQs